 There’s no doubt that sunny skies will get your energy up, so pull out your shades and flip-flops and get some R&R at the beach, check out the views of BC’s coastal mountains and Washington State’s Mount Baker, and discover the 250+ businesses that call Tsawwassen home.
 You’ll find dozens of boutique-shops, award-winning restaurants, a variety of professional services and unique, locally-owned coffee shops.
 Once you go, you’ll know.

 A Family-Friendly Beach Community

-Tsawwassen is a mostly residential community located in the southwestern corner of the Corporation of Delta, in the Lower Mainland, though there are hundreds of shops and boutiques that make this community an entity on its own.
+Tsawwassen is a mostly residential community located in the southwestern corner of the City of Delta, in the Lower Mainland, though there are hundreds of shops and boutiques that make this community an entity on its own.
 And because it is a peninsula, Tsawwassen is surrounded by the ocean, which has blessed the area with some of the most inspiring waterfront and beach terrain, anywhere.

 The beaches and parks are what make Tsawwassen an ideal family destination.
 People travel from near and far to spend a day at Centennial Beach or Deifenbaker Park, or to hike “the stairs” at Fred Gingell Park.
 And on your scenic drive here, you’ll pass through productive and pastoral farms and greenhouse veggies, and will likely see an eagle or blue heron along the way.
 Fishing is also a popular pastime around here as boats can be launched on both sides of the peninsula.
 There are so many hidden gems just waiting to be discovered.